All Episodes

 Well, there you go again.

-See, now no matter who they bring up there, you're looking at a relic.
+See, now, no matter who they bring up there, you're looking at a relic.

 Who's she following?

-Did you say Bush 41?
+Did you say, Bush 41?

-Oh, okay, okay.
+Oh, okay.

-Billy Who.
+Billy who.

-Oh, oh, she's gonna she's going to follow Bill.
+Oh, she's going to follow Bill.

-So, oh, so we get a Clinton double dose.
+Oh, so we get a Clinton double dose.

-We get a Clinton dosy dough.
+We get a Clinton docey dough.

 Yeah, we got Bill and St. Hillary back to back.

-It's probably better than front to front.
+That's probably better than front to front.

 I would not want to see either.